Dawid Gojny

-Dawid Gojny (born 31 August 1994) is a Polish professional footballer who plays as a left-back for and captains Ekstraklasa club Arka Gdynia.
+Dawid Gojny (born 31 August 1994) is a Polish professional footballer who plays as a left-back for and captains I liga club Arka Gdynia.

 Career

 Gojny began his youth career with his hometown club Odra Wodzisław Śląski, later playing for Gosław-WAP Wodzisław Śląski and LKS Krzyżanowice.
 He spent time in the Górnik Zabrze's Youth Ekstraklasa team before returning to Krzyżanowice.

-In 2012, he rejoined Odra as a senior player, where he played until 2014, suffering a serious injury in March 2013.
+In 2013, he rejoined Odra as a senior player, where he played until 2014, suffering a serious injury in March 2013.
 After recovering, he moved to fierce rivals Energetyk ROW Rybnik as a 19 year old, which later became ROW 1964 Rybnik.
 In 2018, after 133 appearances and two goals, he moved to GKS 1962 Jastrzębie.

 In 2020, after making 65 appearances and scoring three goals, Gojny left GKS after deciding not to renew his contract and let it expire at the end of the season.
 He then signed with Zagłębie Sosnowiec on a free transfer on a two-year contract, stating his commitment to the team by saying he would "chew the grass" for the club.
 He was Zagłębie's captain.

 In January 2023, Gojny joined Arka Gdynia from Zagłębie Sosnowiec on a permanent transfer, for an undisclosed fee believed to be approx. 300,000 PLN.